Overcoming The Fear of Cats: Ailurophobia

 Causes of Ailurophobia

 Historical context plays a significant role.
-Cats being seen as evil stems back to the church in the middle ages, due to some vague connection to paganism.
-During the Salem Witch Trials in the the late-1600s black cats were believed to be witches in disguise – a bizarre belief that has somehow seeped into popular culture today – reinforced by our media and entertainment.
+Cats being seen as evil stems back to the church in the Middle Ages, due to some vague connection to paganism.
+During the Salem Witch Trials in the late-1600s black cats were believed to be witches in disguise - a bizarre belief that has somehow seeped into popular culture today, reinforced by our media and entertainment.

 Dispelling Widely Believed Myths About Cats

-Another myth about cats is that they they are cold, aloof, and selfish creatures.
-People think that cats do not truly love or care about their owners, only seeing them as an easy provider of food.
-This notion has come about due to our love of dogs and the clear devotion they show us, which is not similarly shown by cats.
+There is also a widespread myth that cats are cold, selfish, or incapable of attachment.
 Yet, studies clearly show that cats share the same attachment to us as small children to their parents, and there are countless stories of cats becoming heroes, risking their lives to save their human companions and other animals.
 You can read some of these here.

 The Truth About Cats & Their Positive Impact on Our Lives